iggysha/phpbb-serbian/README.md

 ## Source files

 Translation source files are in `src/` directory and it is Cyrillic only.
-Latin translation is built automatically by simply transcribing Cyrillic to Latin script.
+Latin translation is built automatically by simply transliterating Cyrillic to Latin script.
 The benefit is having a single source code for both scripts.